isc-projects/kea/doc/sphinx/arm/logging.rst

 useful when debugging a problem.

-The logging system in Kea is configured through the ``loggers`` entry in the server section of the configuration file (Kea releases prior to 1.7.9 included this as an independent Logging section).
+The logging system in Kea is configured through the ``loggers`` entry in the server section of the configuration file.

 Loggers
 -------